-B. Department of Physical Therapy RTP Committee

-- 1) Mini-Reviews The Department RTP shall conduct an assessment of all probationary faculty members at least once per year during probationary years in which the candidate is not scheduled for a formal RTP review.
-While such mini-reviews do not result in any job actions (e.g., reappointment, tenure, or promotion), they must be provide guidance for professional development.
+- B. Department of Recreation and Leisure Studies RTP Committee - Mini-Reviews The Department RTP shall conduct an assessment of all probationary faculty members at least once per year during probationary years in which the candidate is not scheduled for a formal RTP review.
+While such mini-reviews do not result in any job actions (e.g., reappointment, tenure, or promotion), they must provide guidance for professional development.
 Thus, mini-reviews shall commend probationary faculty member for meeting or exceeding expectations for instruction and instructionally-related activities, RSCA, and service, while providing written guidance for making improvements in areas which need strengthening.
-See Appendix A for the streamlined procedures to be used for mini-reviews. - 2) Reappointment, Tenure, and Promotion Reviews RTP reviews shall be conducted by the Department of Physical Therapy RTP Committee on the schedule set by the University.
-The Department of Physical Therapy RTP Committee is accountable for its recommendations by (a) supplying the College RTP Committee with a substantive evaluation to support its recommendations; and (b) submitting candidates' RTP portfolios and supporting documents on-time in accordance with established deadlines.
+See Appendix B for the streamlined procedures to be used for mini-reviews. - 2) Reappointment, Tenure, and Promotion Reviews RTP reviews shall be conducted by the Department of Recreation and Leisure Studies on the schedule set by the University.
+The Department of Recreation and Leisure Studies RTP Committee is accountable for its recommendations by (a) supplying the College RTP Committee with a substantive evaluation to support its recommendations; and (b) submitting candidates' RTP portfolios and supporting documents on-time in accordance with established deadlines.

-3.3.4 Prohibition on Multiple Levels of RTP Review
+3.4.4 Prohibition on Multiple Levels of RTP Review